 The next three bosses are fought in random order over the third, fourth, and fifth stages.
 There’s Tianon, the bombshell who can kick as fiercely as Osman and throw him about, not to mention the ability to create explosions.
 The ridiculously-named Willf looks a bit like Zamza from Streets of Rage 2 and utilizes his sharp claws to shred Osman, and if that fails, he can always toss the floating platform he rides on.
 The most dishonorable of the three is Cannons, who just teleports around the arena while his gigantic helper mech in the background sends various body parts flying to smash the hero.

-The difficulty can be really rough at times, but that’s essentially nullified by the ability to resurrect right in the same spot after dying, not unlike Strider 2.
+The high difficulty is essentially nullified by the ability to resurrect right in the same spot after dying, not unlike Strider 2.
 As a matter of fact, this game suffers from the same difficulty balance issues as the official Strider sequel, where the challenge doesn’t matter much to those who just want to finish the game, while those who want to beat it on one continue will find it very hard.

 There are actually a few points in the game that require you to go back to a certain point after dying, and the last level actually disallows continuing on the spot, but Osman’s extremely strong special attack is the one thing that ruins the challenge of the boss battles.
 Just one can slap off 80% of a big baddie’s life, and Osman gets three of them per life.
 He almost becomes dependent on them to get through the final level, which makes the last battles seem anticlimactic.